Cybersecurity Controls Explained in Detail

 Types of Cyber Security Controls

-The essential cyber security controls are derived into three types, technical administrative, and physical.
-The main goal to implement security control is preventative, detective, corrective, compensatory, or deterrent.
+The essential cyber security controls are divided into three types, technical, administrative, and physical.
+The main goal of implementing security control is preventative, detective, corrective, compensatory, or deterrent.
 Let us understand each of them in the following,

 Technical Controls